CloudCasa Pro Restore Guide

 Step 4 - Create and run a restore job

-Next you can choose what to restore - whether you want to restore all namespaces in the backup, or only selected namespaces or resources.
-If you choose to select namespaces, you will be given a list of namespaces from which you can select.
+Next you must choose what to restore - whether you want to restore all namespaces in the backup, or only selected namespaces or resources, or even individual files.
+If you choose to select namespaces, you will be presented with a list of namespaces from which you can select.
 Remember that only namespaces included in the backup will be shown.
-Also, namespaces cannot be over-written, so if you want to restore an existing namespace to a cluster, you will need to delete the old one first.
 You can also rename namespaces when restoring (later).
 You can add labels to be used to select resources for restore as well.
 These are key:value pairs, and will not be validated by the UI.
 You can add them one at a time or add multiple pairs at once, separated by spaces.
 Finally, you need to choose whether or not to restore PVs.
-If you toggle off the Exclude persistent volumes option (it is by default), PVs will be restored using the snapshots or copies associated with the recovery point you’ve selected.
+If you toggle off the Exclude persistent volumes option (it is off by default), PVs will be restored using the snapshots or copies associated with the recovery point you’ve selected.
 Remember that if you have selected specific namespaces or labels for restore, only PVs in the namespaces or with the labels you’ve selected will be restored.

 Note that CloudCasa has many additional restore capabilities that make special restore scenarios easier.
-For example, if you wish to select one or more specific Kubernetes resources for restore, you can do so using the resource browser.
-If you wish to select specific files or directories from a PVC for restore, you can do that using the file browser.
+For example, if you wish to select one or more specific Kubernetes resources for restore, you can do so using the resource browser under the Specific resources tab.
+If you wish to select specific files or directories from a PVC for restore, you can do that using the file browser under the Files tab.
 If you are restoring KubeVirt VMs, additional options are available to help with that as well.

 See also

-See VM Restore for more information about restoring KubeVirt VMs.
+See Backup and Restore of VMs on Kubernetes and VM Restore for more information about restoring VMs running under Kubernetes.

 Click Next again, and you’ll be presented with destination options.
 You can choose to restore to the original cluster or to an alternate cluster using the Cluster drop-down under Select Destination.
 By default, the restore will go to the original cluster.
 If you have linked cloud accounts, you can also choose to automatically create a new EKS, AKS, or GKE cluster to restore to here.